About PACA

 Join PACA

 PACA membership is $150 per year for each member effective April 1, 2016.
-The costs includes: 10 monthly luncheons at the Albuquerque Country Club with dynamic speakers (Government or industry); Holiday Party for the member plus a guest; four quarterly issues of the PACA Pulse newsletters; discounted registration rates for the annual Briefing for Industry sponsored by PACA; and, great networking and teaming opportunities among members.
+The costs include: 10 monthly luncheons at the Albuquerque Country Club with dynamic speakers (Government or industry); Holiday Party for the member plus a guest; four quarterly issues of the PACA Pulse newsletters; discounted registration rates for the annual Briefing for Industry sponsored by PACA; and, great networking and teaming opportunities among members.
 Read more about PACA Membership.

 PACA’s History